 Any course assignments and dissertations submitted in partial fulfillment of degree requirements may be checked for plagiarism.
 Students may not withdraw from a course in progress to avoid a failing grade or other consequence upon receiving notice that plagiarism may have occurred.
-If a charge of plagiarism is determined in a course, any student initiated course withdrawal for that course may be administratively reversed and a grade of F entered on the student's transcript for that course [see Academic

-Misconduct].
-Student access to online courses, and attendance at site-based courses, will be discontinued following a determination of plagiarism that results in an "F" for the course.
+If a charge of plagiarism is determined in a course, any student-initiated course withdrawal for that course may be administratively reversed and a grade of F entered on the student's transcript for that course [see Academic will be discontinued following a determination of plagiarism that results in an "F" for the course.
 All students are entitled to process pursuant to the College of Computing and Engineering policies and procedures.